paulbrodersen/netgraph/README.md

     - judge the relative sizes of elements a priori.
 This module amends these issues.

-Furthermore, this module allows to tweak node positions after an initial draw with the mouse.
+Furthermore, this module allows to tweak node positions using the mouse after an initial draw.

 ## Example: